Kadoban is a Japanese word adopted by the English speaking go community.

 - on the ropes

 It is common for kadoban to be applied only to the person who is at risk to lose (the so-called unilateral meaning of kadoban).
-However, it can also be used to generically describe the game where the title is at stake (the bilateral usage).
-A dictionary definition supports this usage:
+However, in English, it can also be used to generically describe the game where the title is at stake (the bilateral usage).

 - Surviving kadoban: kadoban dasshutsu, kadoban wo shinogu, survive a kadoban